 Both Churches recognize the Wednesday and Friday fasts, Wednesday to remember the betrayal of Jesus and Friday to remember His crucifixion.
-Fasting during the Lenten periods is more severe in the Orthodox Church as most Catholic churches observe only Friday fasting during the same Lenten periods.
+While most Catholic churches observe only Friday fasting during the same Lenten periods, fasting during the Lenten periods is daily for the full 40 days and is more severe in the Orthodox Church.